-The authors acknowledge Molly Anne Meyn and Rebecca Pearson of Partners for Advanced Transit and Highways (PATH) for their assistance gathering carsharing and station car program data, as well as numerous carsharing and station car programs that have provided updates.
-The authors also thank Conrad Wagner and Martin Bernard for assistance with carsharing and station car developments.
+The authors would like to acknowledge MollyAnne Meyn and Rebecca Pearson of PATH for their assistance gathering carsharing and station car program data, as well as numerous carsharing and station car programs that have provided updates.
+The authors would also like to thank Conrad Wagner and Martin Bernard for their assistance with carsharing and station car developments.
 Review of this manuscript by Chuck Shulock of the California Air Resources Board was also invaluable.
-Thanks also go to the California Department of Transportation and PATH for generous contributions to this carsharing and station car research.
+Thanks also go to the California Department of Transportation and PATH for their generous contributions to this carsharing/station car research.